Comorbid depression and eating disorders: The numbers

-Depression is a common mental health disorder, with an estimated 8.4 percent of U.S. adults experiencing an episode of depression within the previous year, as of 2020, according to one study.
-(1) Eating disorders are less common, with recent reports indicating 1.2 percent of adults have binge eating disorder within a given year, and 0.3 percent have bulimia.
-Furthermore, 0.6 percent of adults will experience anorexia at some point during their lives.
-(2)
+Depression is a common mental health disorder, with an estimated 8.4% of U.S. adults experiencing an episode of depression within the previous year, as of 2020, according to one study.1 Eating disorders are less common, with recent reports indicating 1.2% of adults have binge eating disorder within a given year, and 0.3% have bulimia.
+Furthermore, 0.6% of adults will experience anorexia at some point during their lives.2

-While eating disorders may not be as prevalent as depression, it is common for individuals with eating disorders to have other psychiatric diagnoses.
-In fact, a study of over 2,000 women receiving treatment for an eating disorder found 94 percent of them had a co-occurring mood disorder, with depression being the most common co-occurring diagnosis.
-(3) Eating disorders are relatively rare in the population as a whole, but many individuals with these conditions also live with depression.
+While eating disorder behaviors may not be as prevalent as depression, it is common for individuals with eating disorders to have other psychiatric diagnoses.
+A study of over 2,000 women receiving treatment for an eating disorder found 94% of them had a co-occurring mood disorder, with depression being the most common co-occurring diagnosis.2 Eating disorders are relatively rare in the population as a whole, but many individuals with these conditions also live with depression.

-Research shows depression is extremely common among individuals who live with an eating disorder.
+Research shows depression is widespread among individuals who live with an eating disorder.
 There are several explanations for this overlap.
 For instance, genetic risk factors can make a person vulnerable to both depression and eating disorders.
-Furthermore, depression may increase a person’s risk of later developing an eating disorder, which can explain the interaction between these two conditions.
-(4)
+Furthermore, depression may increase a person’s risk of developing an eating disorder later, which can explain the interaction between these two conditions.4

-In addition, there are some overlapping psychological and social factors that can contribute to both eating disorders and depression: (4)
+In addition, some overlapping psychological and social factors can contribute to both eating disorders and depression:4

 While there is no single cause of co-occurring depression and eating disorders, there are risk factors that can contribute to the development of both conditions.